 What is the purpose of the project?
 Typical projects in Life Sciences seem to be centered around two areas: 1.
 To create something 2.
 To solve a problem

 What are the guiding principles for the project?
-This is the definition of the “must-haves” that will enable binary decision making about key things that need to come from the project.
+This is the definition of the “must-haves” that will enable binary decision-making about key things that need to come from the project.
 If at any point the guiding principles are in violation the team cannot go forward.
 For example, if you want to have a software supplier that acts as a partner to your business but they often are only worried about “their revenue or their product”.
-The team would need to stop development and find another vendor.
+The team would need to stop external developments and find another vendor.

 Key outputs need to be defined.
 What will the new world look like with this new product, software, or service?
 What are the things that are in place?

-Back to our story, if these things above are not in place you do not need to be Danny Torrance or have the shining to know about either the horrific past of projects at the company or the horrific future that is about to happen.
-Without a clear definition, there is a tremendous risk to the project that it will not make it to a clear endpoint, and if issues arise the project will most likely continue to languish.
+Back to our story about The Shining, if these things above are not in place you do not need to be Danny Torrance or have the shining to know about either the horrific past of other projects at the company or the horrific future that is about to happen.
+Without a clear definition, there is a tremendous risk to be the failure of the project in successful completion, and if issues arise, the project will most likely continue to languish.